+II.
+Procedural

-- II.
-Procedural: The procedural standards require notice and an opportunity for a hearing.
+The procedural standards require notice and an opportunity for a hearing.
 The formality of these provisions will vary depending on the seriousness of the offense.
+(See Sections V and VI, below.)

+III.
+Substantive

-(See Sections V and VI. below.) - III.
-Substantive: Substantive standards require that the decision reached be neither arbitrary nor capricious.
-Generally this means that there is some evidence to support the decision reached. - IV.
-Notice Requirements: Each constituent institution must define what conduct is prohibited and specify the types of sanctions that may be imposed for each category of prohibited conduct.
+Substantive standards require that the decision reached be neither arbitrary nor capricious.
+Generally this means that there is some evidence to support the decision reached.

+IV.
+Code of Student Conduct

+Each constituent institution must adopt a code of student conduct that: (a) is applicable to all students; (b) defines what conduct is prohibited; and (c) specifies the types of sanctions that may be imposed for each category of prohibited conduct.
 Ranges of violations and ranges of sanctions are permissible.
 Progressive sanctions for multiple violations are also legitimate.
-A periodic review should be undertaken to insure that rules, codes and regulations are up to date and that the students have notice of any changes.
+A periodic review of the code should be undertaken to ensure it remains in compliance with applicable laws, policies and regulations.

-V. Requirements for Minor Violations:
+V. Requirements for Minor Violations